Outward compactness

 \begin{definition} A measure of closeness $\Psi(v_0,\ldots,v_4)$ is \emph{strong} if it is a $\Delta_1^{\ZFC^-}$-formula with \end{definition}

+Note that, since $F$-$\Psi$--outward compactness is supposed to correspond to $\Psi$-largeness for certain classes $A$ (corresponding to the theory $F$) and these classes may code $V_\lambda$ as a subset of $\lambda$ (and therefore ensure $V_\lambda\subseteq M$ in the context of Definition \ref{definition:PsiLargeA}), strongness can be seen as a natural requirement in the setting of this section.

-\begin{proposition} Given a strong measure of closeness $\Psi$, an $\LL^2$-theory $T$ is $\Psi$-outward consistent at a cardinal $\kappa$ if and only if it is $\ZFC^*$-$\Psi$-outward consistent at $\kappa$.
+\begin{proposition} Given a strong measure of closeness $\Psi$, an $\LL^2$-theory $T$ is $\Psi$-outward satisfiable at a cardinal $\kappa$ if and only if it is $\ZFC^*$-$\Psi$-outward satisfiable at $\kappa$.
 In particular, a cardinal $\kappa$ is a $\Psi$-outward compactness cardinal for $\LL^2$ if and only if it is a $\ZFC^*$-$\Psi$-outward compactness cardinal for $\LL^2$. \end{proposition}